RogerLu1999/CisspTest/README.md

 3. **Import sample questions (optional)**

 Use the provided [`sample_data/sample_questions.json`](sample_data/sample_questions.json) file to populate the question bank.
 Copy the JSON payload into the importer form.

+To import a transcript that lists all questions before their answers:

+1. Paste the passage into the <strong>Import from structured text</strong> form.
+2. Keep the questions in order (1, 2, 3, …) with their answer choices (A, B, C, …).
+3. Add an <strong>Answers</strong> (or <strong>答案</strong>) heading near the end and list each answer starting with its number, followed by the correct option and any explanation.
+4. Provide the domain that should apply to the entire batch.

+The importer automatically associates the answer key entries with their matching questions, keeps shared scenarios intact, and saves the explanations as comments.

 ## Question JSON format